AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-05.md

 So how about this `.htaccess` file...

+This file exists as `/public/.htaccess`.

 This Apache configuration enables URL rewriting and sets up a rule to handle requests for files or directories that do not exist.

 If a requested URL does not correspond to an existing file or directory, the request is rewritten to `/index.php`.
 This is commonly used in web applications that use a single entry point (like `index.php`) to handle all requests, such as in many PHP frameworks.

 #### `RewriteEngine on`

 This line enables the rewrite engine, which is a module in Apache that allows you to rewrite URLs.
 It's necessary for the following rewrite rules to work.

 #### `RewriteCond %{REQUEST_FILENAME} !-f`